leKg1/react-invoice-generator/README.md

 ### Done
+- (2021-06-30) (GK) write invoice in € or $ or BTC or ETC display current value in another currency via chainlink price feed
 - (2021-06-25) (GK) add USDT, xDAI and other stable tokens to smart contract (should be able to send)
 - (2021-06-22) (GK) SmartContract which I clicked should have a different row color
 - (2021-06-18) (GK) Add a drop down with 2 networks - (rinkeby and matic-mumbay)